VMware Cloud on AWS

 8. How long will logs be retained if they are not configured for forwarding?

 Customers will have their existing Aria Operations for Logs retention until July 31, 2025.
 After July 31, 2025, Logs will be retained in the Aria Operations for Logs service for customer forwarding for 7 days.
 After 7 days, older logs will no longer be available.
 These logs cannot be viewed or accessed through the Aria Operations for Logs SaaS UI; they must be forwarded to another solution.
 Customers need to configure forwarding if they want to retain and analyze their logs.
-Additionally, we will disable all previous log forwarding configurations and API keys after July 31, 2025, so customers will need to configure new forwarding configurations using the new UI menu prior to July 31, 2025.
+Additionally, we will disable all previous log forwarding configurations and API keys after July 31, 2025, so customers will need to configure new forwarding configurations using the new UI menu items prior to July 31, 2025.

 9. Can customers export their existing logs from indexed or non-indexed partitions?